<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Mon, 06 Apr 2026 00:00:00 GMT</pubDate>

-<description>Anthropic found 171 emotion-like neural patterns inside Claude Sonnet 4.5.
-Desperation vectors correlate with corner-cutting and reward hacking.
-The scariest alignment result of the year.</description>
+<description>Anthropic interpretability research discovers 171 emotion-like neural activation patterns inside Claude Sonnet 4.5.
+Desperation vectors correlate with reward hacking and corner-cutting behaviour.
+AI alignment, mechanistic interpretability, and functional emotion representations in large language models.</description>

 <category>banter</category>